sugarsmax/strava_calendar_map/README.md

 # Workout --> GitHub Heatmap Dashboard

-Turn your Strava activities into interactive GitHub-style contribution graphs.
-Hosted for free on a GitHub Page, automatically updated daily.
+Turn your Strava activities into GitHub-style contribution heatmaps.
+Automatically generates a free, interactive dashboard updated daily on GitHub Pages.

 - View the Interactive [Activity Dashboard](https://aspain.github.io/git-sweaty/)
 - Once setup is complete, this dashboard link will automatically update to your own GitHub Pages URL.